derpinguinboss/Obsidian/Main/Coding/Stock Fish.md

 Search Function
 ===
 Uses a `SearchStack` struct to keep track of information related to the current state of the search.
+An array of `Stack` structs keeps track of the information for each layer in the game tree (Plys).

 Parameters
 ---
 - A reference to the board object
 - A pointer a stack instance.
-	>Stack struct keeps track of the information we need to remember from nodes shallower and deeper in the tree during the search.
-Each search thread has its own array of Stack objects, indexed by the current ply.
+	>`Stack` struct keeps track of the information we need to remember from nodes shallower and deeper in the tree during the search.
+Each search thread has its own array of `Stack` objects, indexed by the current ply.
 ```cpp
 struct Stack {
   Move* pv;